Search My Merchant Account Blog

 In an effort to make compliance with the PCI DSS a little easier for merchants who use payment application software, Visa developed the Payment Application Best Practices (PABP).
 The PABP applies to software applications that store, process, or transmit cardholder data as part of authorization or settlement.
 It does not apply to software developed in-house by merchants since that would be covered under the merchant’s normal PCI DSS compliance.

-Software vendors are required to have their payment applications certified as PABP compliant by a Qualified Application Security Professional that is employed by a Qualified Payment Application Security Company.
+Software vendors and ATM Business providers are required to have their payment applications certified as PABP compliant by a Qualified Application Security Professional that is employed by a Qualified Payment Application Security Company.
 Once compliant, Visa will include the software vendor and product version in a list of validated payment applications for one year.
 Software vendors must re-validate their payment applications each year to remain on the list.

 The PABP mandates are designed to eliminate the use of non-secure/vulnerable payment applications from the Visa system.
 They require that members ensure that merchants do not use applications that retain prohibited data elements and use payment applications that adhere to Visa’s PABP.
 If you are using a payment application from a software vendor that is not PABP compliant then you will not be able to comply with the PCI DSS.